phillipclapham/neuroweaver/README.md

 # Versioning and Changelog

-The Neuroweaver framework follows organic versioning principles that reflect its nature as a living system:
+The Neuroweaver OS follows organic versioning principles that reflect its nature as a living system:

 Version Format: `vX.Y.Z-phase`

 - Major (X): Represents fundamental pattern stabilization
 - Minor (Y): Indicates significant pattern discoveries
 - Patch (Z): Reflects documentation and clarity improvements
-- Phase: Describes the framework's evolutionary stage
+- Phase (-emergence, -flow, -synthesis): OS evolution stages

-Current Version: v0.3.0-emergence
+Current Version: v0.0.1-emergence

 ## Changelog

-v0.3.0-emergence (Current)
+v0.1.0-flow (Current)

+- Renamed framework for public release
+- Finished rough draft of README
+- Continuing to prepare documentation for public release

+v0.0.3-emergence

-- Preparing documentation for public release
+- Beginning to prepare documentation for public release
 - Deleted some documents from version 0.1.0 that have been unified into README

-v0.2.0-emergence
+v0.0.2-emergence

 - Fundamental reframing as a living system
 - Integration of PW/WA_R dynamic as core forces